Ozzyboshi/AProcessing/docs/README.md

  ; $01.0100 is 0.25+0.0625 = 0.25625
  ; final result is 31.3125 (quite close to 31.3209195267)
  ```
+ Note: include file libs/vectors/sqrt_q10_6_lookup_table.i which contains the lookup table in order to use this macro

 ### SET2DMAGNITUDE - set magnitude of 2d vector